act-rules/act-rules.github.io/_rules/SC1-3-1-heading-name-does-not-only-contain-spaces.md

 ### Expectation

-The target element does not contain HTML `br` or `wbr` elements or [unicode characters](https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf) in the [seperator](https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf#G134153) categories as their only content.
+The target element does not contain HTML `br` or `wbr` elements or [unicode characters](https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf) in the [seperator](https://www.unicode.org/versions/Unicode11.0.0/ch04.pdf#G134153) categories as their only content that can affect the [accessible name](#accessible-name) calculation.

 ## Assumptions